Troubleshooting On-Demand Instances

 cf service SERVICE-INSTANCE-NAME

 To retrieve the GUID of the instance, run

 Find the answer to your question and browse product discussions and solutions by searching the Pivotal Knowledge Base.

 Be sure to provide the error message from

 cf service YOUR-SERVICE-INSTANCE.

-To help expedite troubleshooting, if possible also provide your service broker logs, service instance logs, and BOSH task output.
+To expedite troubleshooting, if possible, provide your service broker logs, service instance logs, and BOSH task output.
 Your cloud operator should be able to obtain these from your error message.